dragonlightintl/dragonlight-factory-standards/README.md

 # Live Spec Format

-The Live Spec Format is the cornerstone of the [REDACTED] agentic software development methodology.
+The Live Spec Format is the cornerstone of the Dragonlight agentic software development methodology.
 It serves as the definitive handoff artifact between human operator intent and machine-executable specification, enabling the 5-stage manufacturing pipeline (test → code → audit → graft → accept).

 ## Purpose